 Complete withdrawal from the University and semester is permitted through the last day of the final examination period.
-Students requesting full withdrawal from the University and semester must complete an official Petition to Withdraw form available in the Registrar's Office.
-The student must also complete the Exit Interview process through the Financial Aid Office and reconcile their account balance in the Student Accounts Office.
+Students requesting full withdrawal from the University and semester must complete an official Petition to Withdraw form available in the Office of the Registrar.
+The student must also complete the Exit Interview process through the Financial Aid Office and reconcile any account balance in the Student Accounts Office.